jhenderson88/YieldGrabber/README.md

 > t.PlotMeanIntensity()

+Or

+> t.PlotMaxIntensity()

-You will then be prompted for a choice of ion source, and asked whether you want to be able to interact with the histogram.
+You will then be prompted for a choice of ion source (if any), and asked whether you want to be able to interact with the histogram.
 If you choose to interact, double-clicking on an isotope on the yield histogram will output all yield information to the terminal.

 # Easy running